Madison Bizal: Professional

 On June 12, 2023, Bizal signed a two-year contract with the Minnesota Whitecaps of the Premier Hockey Federation (PHF).
 The PHF ceased operations on June 29, 2023, as a result she never played a game for the Whitecaps.

 On September 18, 2023, Bizal was drafted 43rd overall by PWHL Montreal in the 2023 PWHL Draft.
 During the 2023–24 season, she recorded two assists in 21 games with Montreal.
 Prior to the 2024–25 season, she was invited to the New York Sirens' pre-season training camp, and was released from the team in November 2024.

 On December 16, 2024, she signed a one-year contract with SDE Hockey of the SDHL.

-Prior to the 2025-26 PWHL season and following training camp, she signed with the Minnesota Frost.
+Following pre-season training camp, she signed a one-year contract with the Minnesota Frost prior to the 2025–26 season.

 International play

 Bizal represented the United States at the 2018 IIHF World Women's U18 Championship, where she recorded two assists in five games and won a gold medal.